secretnodes/secretnodes.org/docs/tutorials/deploy-enigma-fullnode.md

 # How to deploy a full node

-This document details how to join the EnigmaChain `mainnet` as a validator.
+This document details how to join the Enigma Blockchain `mainnet` as a validator.

 >!
 Note : If you need assistance in preparing a host machine to run as a Full Node, please see this guide first [Prepare your host machine](tutorials/prepare-your-host-machine.md "Prepare your host machine")